The-Marcy-Lab-School-Assignments/7-1-0-assignment-personal-pokedex-Jahshiek/README.md

 In another terminal, run `npm i -g json-server` to globally install the `json server` CLI tool (if you don't already have it).

+> If you can't install `json-server` globally, install it locally by removing the `-g` flag.

-Then, run `json-server --watch db.json --port 4000` to start a mock back-end server on port 4000.
+Then, run `npx json-server db.json --port 4000` to start a mock back-end server on port 4000.
 Now, you will have a RESTful API that you can access via the URL `http://localhost:4000/pokemon`.

 ![](./images/split-terminal.gif)